lightlace/cpp-docs.de-de/docs/mfc/tn014-custom-controls.md

     // insert code to draw an item in this menu
     ```

-- Für selbst zeichnen Listenfelder:
+- Für selbst zeichnende Listenfelder:

     ```cpp
     CListBox:MeasureItem(LPMEASUREITEMSTRUCT);